-This page has been created to acknowledge and address the many systems of oppression (including but not limited to racism, religious oppression, homophobia) that cause harm to our work community everyday.
+This page has been created to acknowledge and address the many systems of oppression (including but not limited to racism, religious oppression, homophobia) that cause harm to our work community every day.

 Many of us experience trauma stemming from violence, hate crimes, and harm across New York City and beyond.
-While targeted incidents are not new, recent proliferation of violence and hate have created a heightened sense of fear, anxiety, and upset for many of us.
+While targeted incidents are not new, the recent proliferation of violence and hate has created a heightened sense of fear, anxiety, and upset for many of us.
 As a community, we must stand together and practice active solidarity.
 It is through our actions that we can create safer and more supportive work environments and communities for everyone.

 The following resources are provided for informational purposes and to support your work.
 The DOE is not responsible for the content of non-DOE resources nor does it endorse such content.
-Any recommended practices contained in these resources must be implemented in a manner consistent with DOE policies, practices and procedures.
+Any recommended practices contained in these resources must be implemented in a manner consistent with DOE policies, practices, and procedures.

 This is not an exhaustive list--this page list will be updated continuously.

 What To Do if You are Targeted or Witness a Crime

 If you are the victim of, or witness, a violent or non-violent crime you suspect to be motivated by hate, NYC has numerous resources available.

 - New York City residents are protected against bias, discrimination, and harassment in housing, at work, or in public places under NYC Human Rights Law and should contact the City Commission on Human Rights, call 311 and say “human rights” or fill out this Report Discrimination Form.